-Kerman & Co Promotes land at North Wallington for inclusion in the Local Plan.
+Promotes land at North Wallington for inclusion in the Local Plan.
 Policy HA20 should be revised to allow for a larger number of dwellings on site and not limit the dwellings to 2 storeys.
 Promotes land east of Posbrook Lane for inclusion in the Local Plan.
-Promotes land at Raley Road for inclusion in the Local Plan.
-Promotes land to the west of Ranvilles Lane for inclusion in the Local Plan.
+Promotes land at Raley Road for inclusion in the Local Plan Promotes land to the west of Ranvilles Lane for inclusion in the Local Plan.
 Promotes land at Romsey Avenue for inclusion in the Local Plan.
 The draft allocation included in the draft Local Plan 2017 and proposed extension to the settlement boundary of Portchester are supported.
 Promotes land off Rookery Avenue for inclusion in the Local Plan.
 Promotes land at Southampton Hill for inclusion in the Local Plan.
 Promotes land to the south of Sovereign Crescent for inclusion in the Local Plan.
+Promotes land to the west of Sovereign Crescent for inclusion in the Local Plan.
 Promotes land at Warsash Maritime Academy for inclusion in the Local Plan and supports allocation in draft Local Plan 2017.
-Noted The sites promoted are (on behalf of the owners of Hambles Edge Considerable concerns about the changes to the local plan proposed in the consultation document.
+Kerman & Co (on behalf of the owners of Hambles Edge and Fenmead) Considerable concerns about the changes to the local plan proposed in the consultation document.
 It would be inappropriate for Fareham to proceed to include land to the west of the western wards around Brook Avenue.
 Such a proposal would not be deliverable for development purposes.
+Legal opinion provided on the need to have provided a definition of 'limited small scale' in the consultation document, impact on the Hamble River and surroundings, access to Brook Avenue and lack of environmental report.
 Noted.
-The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment. and Fenmead) Legal opinion provided on the need to have provided a definition of 'limited small scale' in the consultation document, impact on the Hamble River and surroundings, access to Brook Avenue and lack of environmental report. to brook Avenue and lack of environmental report.
-Robert Tutton Objection to Romsey Avenue allocation.
-The allocation of land to the south of Romsey Noted.
-This site is no longer Town Planning Consultants Avenue would conflict with the sustainable development ambitions of the NPPF, as it allocated in the Local Plan Consulants would result in the loss of a substantial area of the best and most versatile agricultural land and a 'Primary Support area' for Solent Waders and Brent Geese.
-WYG (on behalf Acknowledges landscape value of Meon Valley but suggests that sustainably located Noted. of Bargate sites within the Meon Valley but close or immediately adjacent to existing settlements
+The sites promoted are assessed through the Strategic Housing and Employment Land Availability Assessment.
+Robert Tutton Town Planning Consultants Objection to Romsey Avenue allocation.
+The allocation of land to the south of Romsey Avenue would conflict with the sustainable development ambitions of the NPPF, as it would result in the loss of a substantial area of the best and most versatile agricultural land and a 'Primary Support area' for Solent Waders and Brent Geese.
+Noted.
+This site is no longer allocated in the Local Plan WYG (on behalf of Bargate Acknowledges landscape value of Meon Valley but suggests that sustainably located sites within the Meon Valley but close or immediately adjacent to existing settlements Noted.